Original Full text available from the Rijks ICT Gilde -Ministry of the Interior and Kingdom Relations (BZK)- web site in Dutch.

 Background for the pilot

-During this three-month pilot, the practical application of a deep learning algorithm from the province of Fryslân will be investigated and assessed.
+During this six-month pilot, the practical application of a deep learning algorithm from the province of Fryslân will be investigated and assessed.
 The algorithm maps heathland grassland by means of satellite images for monitoring nature reserves.
 The testing of this algorithm is done in collaboration with an international interdisciplinary team, based on the ‘Z-Inspection® method’ – a process to test AI for reliability.

 This involves testing the algorithm for social, ethical, technical and legal implications.
 This is done in interdisciplinary teams according to a holistic methodology: it looks at the coherence, arrangement and interaction of the features to a system.
 The holistic nature of the method leaves room for different dimensions and views, and focuses in particular on the interpretation and discussion of ethical issues and tensions.